myRentokil

 Digital pest control is pest control made smarter, faster and more efficient with the power of technology.

-It calls on technologies such as IoT (Internet of Things) and cloud computing to monitor, manage and control pest threats more effectively.
+It calls on technologies such as IoT (Internet of Things), cloud computing, and — at the cutting edge of this service — AI, to monitor, manage and control pest threats more effectively.

 Digital pest control relies on the Internet of Things (IoT) to automate the monitoring of rodent traps and allows for 24/7 monitoring and protection.